 The MWI Mentorship program provides intentional pairing of mentors and mentees based on skills, background, and experiences.
 The program also provides a quarterly structured session on select topics with other mentors and mentees in a group setting, allowing both mentors and mentees to expand their networks and their knowledge.
 During monthly 1:1 mentoring sessions, participants explore issues pertinent to women in the workplace.
 Women who serve as executives and leaders (retired or currently working) have so much wisdom to share with the next generation of professional women.
 For mentors, this is also a great opportunity to learn about the next generation of leaders and professionals

-Applicants informed of decisions and pairing in September
+Applicants will be informed of decisions and pairing in early November

 2020-21 Mentors and mentees at the end of the year ceremony.